Last updated May 5, 2023 at 4:33 PM

 How to find treatment

-- Contact your doctor or insurance provider for an appointment.
-Video or phone appointments are fine.
+- Contact your doctor, urgent care center, or insurance provider for an appointment.
+Video or phone appointments will work.

 - Find a Test-to-Treat location near you.
-These sites can prescribe COVID-19 medicines.
-To find a site, call the statewide COVID-19 hotline at 833-422-4255 or use the COVID-19 Test to Treat Locator.
+These sites can provide COVID-19 tests and also prescribe COVID-19 medications.
+To find a site use the COVID-19 Test to Treat Locator.

 - Some pharmacies may be able to give you a prescription for treatment.
 Call your pharmacy to see if they offer this service.